popchanovska/forecasting-bake-off/README.md

 But something changed recently.
 New AI models called **foundation models** are pre-trained on millions of time series.
 They learn general patterns from huge amounts of data.
 Then they can forecast a new series without any training - this is called **zero-shot**.

 A recent study on agricultural prices found that foundation models break the old rule.
 They beat simple models.
 This project tests if the same is true on different datasets.

+> Kory Kantenga, Neil Kingsland, Ethan Ligon (2026). *The Promise of Time-Series Foundation Models for Agricultural Forecasting: Evidence from Commodity Prices.* arXiv:2601.06371. https://arxiv.org/abs/2601.06371

 ---